rkdarst/scicomp/tut/debugging/debugging.rst

 Prerequisites
 ~~~~~~~~~~~~~~

+- Python, being interpreted, always has the source code available, no
+  nothing special is needed.

 - In C, you must compile with **debugging symbols**.

   - Since C programs are basically raw machine code, the program